 How can you speed up reconditioning?

-There are a couple of ways that you can expedite the recon process: by better managing your reconditioning workflow, and by using a floorplan provider to finance your recon needs.
+There are a couple of ways that you can expedite the recon process: by better managing your reconditioning workflow, and by using a floorplan provider (also called a “floor plan provider”) to finance your recon needs.

 Manage your recon workflow